nymous/actions/README.md

 ## List of actions

 * [Python tools](./python-tools): run commands with a Python environment.
 Usual tools such as Black, Mypy, Bandit, or Pylint are already installed.
+* [Detect secrets](./detect-secrets): scan a repository for secrets, optionally comparing with a baseline.

 ## Credits